 Note regarding annual renewal of a License to Officiate

-Each License to Officiate for Supply Work will expire on the last day of the calendar year in which it was first issued.
-Toward the end of each calendar year all current LTO priests will receive a "Report and Renewal Request" form which asks for a brief report on the past year's ministry settings, including dates and locations of any supply work that was done.
-Upon receipt and review of this completed form a new license for the upcoming calendar year is sent to each LTO priest by mail.
+Licenses to Officiate expire on the last day of June each year.
+In early June each calendar year all current LTO priests will receive a "Report and Renewal Request" form which asks for a brief report on the past year's ministry settings, including dates and locations of any supply work that was done.
+Upon receipt and review of this completed form a new license for the upcoming year is sent to each LTO priest by mail.

 Note regarding opportunities for participation in the life of the Diocese of New York